First published in Positively Positive in June 2018.

 Following my ‘moment of truth’, as I call it, I knew that I had to quit my career of almost 15 years as an engineer.
 It wasn’t easy walking into my manager’s office to tell him that I was leaving.
 No one could fathom why I was making this drastic decision.
 I’d invested enormous amounts of time, energy, emotion, sweat, and tears into my career from the age of 18.
 I’d finally built up an admirable reputation that established me as an authority in my field.

 I wished I could be like my colleagues who seemed content with their professional life.
-I was never content; always searching for a new role, or a new project, that would allow me to finally feel the fulfillment and satisfaction I was seeking.
+I was never content; always searching for a new role, or a new project, that would allow me to finally feel the fulfilment and satisfaction I was seeking.
 But it got to the point where I knew in my heart that no amount of tweaking of my current professional career would get me whatever it was I was looking for.

 Quitting was the only option if I was going to recover my health, my well-being, and my sanity.